 - Bleeding within the ventricles, a possible complication of premature birth

-- Infection in the uterus during a pregnancy, such as rubella or syphilis, that can cause inflammation in fetal brain tissues
+- Infection in the uterus — such as rubella or syphilis — during pregnancy, which can cause inflammation in fetal brain tissues

 Other contributing factors